selwynpolit/d9book/book/development.md

 ```

 Note.
 The drush directory is at the same level as the `web` or `docroot` directory.
+Also if you call the file `selwyn.site.yml`, you can use `ddev drush @selwyn.subsite1 uli` etc. See [Drush aliases](drush.md#drush-aliases) for more info.

 ### Problems with multisite